Next Annual Conference

 Read More

-General information
+General Information

 • 40th Annual Conference 2022 (Basel): “Integrating General Paediatrics in Health Systems of Resource Limited Settings: Scope of the Speciality and Needs Assessment on Staffing and Logistics”

-• 39th Annual Conference 2021 (online): “Global Child Health in times of Pandemics”
+• 39th Annual Conference 2021 (online): “Global Child Health in times of pandemics“

 • 38th Annual Conference 2020 (Berlin): “Gender Apects of Global Child Health”

-• 37th Annual Conference 2019 (Witten/Herdecke): “New horizons in research, education and practice”
+• 37th Annual Conference 2019 (Witten/Herdecke): “New horizons in research, education and practice!“

-• 36th Annual Conference 2018 (Dinslaken): „The critically ill child“
+• 36th Annual Conference 2018 (Dinslaken): “The Particularly Vulnerable Child”

-• 35th Annual Conference 2017 (Heidelberg): „Elimination and eradikation of infectious diseases in the 21st century“
+• 35th Annual Conference 2017 (Heidelberg):

-• 32nd Annual Conference 2014 (Würzburg): „Human Ressources and Global Health“
+• 32nd Annual Conference 2014 (Würzburg): „Human Resources und Global Health“

 Helmut Wolf Award